lbertge/lbertge2.github.io/site/post/README.md

 editLink: false
 ---

-Yes, this is a blog.
+This is just a placeholder page for the blog.
+Check out the links on the side to view a post.